 Hearty and flavorful, stuffing can be a healthy addition to a South Beach Diet–friendly Thanksgiving dinner beginning on Phase 2 if you take care with the ingredients.
 There are plenty of healthy ingredients you can easily add to your stuffing recipe.
 Here are some suggestions:

 - Bread crumbs.
 Using a blender or food processor, combine 100% whole-wheat bread crumbs or bread cubes with almonds, cashews, ground flaxseed, and your choice of herbs.
 Save stale bread; it makes the best crumbs!

 - Whole grains.
-Consider using whole grains like wild or brown rice, quinoa, or barley instead of white bread for a nuttier and grainier stuffing texture.
+Consider using whole grains like wild or brown rice, quinoa, or barley instead of bread for a nuttier and grainier stuffing texture.